microsoft/ivy/doc/examples/testing/specification.md

 interface and the lower-level interface between transport and network layers.

-If we were develping the TCP protocol specification, we would like to verify that the IP service and the TCP protocol together implement the TCP service specification.
+If we were developing the TCP protocol specification, we would like to verify that the IP service and the TCP protocol together implement the TCP service specification.
 That is, if events at the transport/network interface are consistent with the IP service specification, and if we